drts01/presentation--ci-cd-101/slides/020-static-site-generator.md

 ## Build a website

 <aside class="notes">
-* Our "product", webpage.
+* Our "product": webpage.
-* Example not overly involved to<br/>Focus on process and tools
+* Example to focus on
+  * workflow / process
+  * not code

 </aside>
 </section>